Skip To Main Content

 1. Check BIOS settings and ensure Intel® DTT/Intel® IPF is enabled.
 Ensure drivers are visible in Device Manager under System devices.
 See the Additional Information Section below.

-2. If not, go to your system manufacturer's site to find and install the latest Intel® IPF/ Intel® DTT or APO related drivers.
+2. If error still shows, go to your system manufacturer's site to find and install the Intel® IPF/ Intel® DTT or APO related drivers for your system.

 Additional information